-Grove is a digital-first, sustainability-oriented consumer products innovator.
+Grove Collaborative Holdings, Inc., formerly Virgin Group Acquisition Corp.
+II, is a digital-first, sustainability-oriented consumer products innovator.
 We use our connection with consumers to create and curate authentic, disruptive brands and products.
 Grove builds natural products that perform as well as or better than many leading CPG brands (both conventional and natural), while being healthier for consumers and the planet.

-Grove's omnichannel distribution strategy enables us to reach consumers where they want to shop.
+Our omnichannel distribution strategy enables us to reach consumers where they want to shop.
 We operate an onlinedirect-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers the best selection of curated products across many categories and brands.
-For the three months ended March 31, 2022, we generated approximately 52% of our net revenue from Grove Brands, with 75% of that net revenue from home care products.
+For the six months ended June 30, 2022, we generated approximately 50% of our net revenue from Grove Brands, with 75% of that net revenue from home care products.
 As we grow our product assortment and distribution in beauty and personal care, we expect the contribution of sales from these categories to increase.

 Grove is a public benefit corporation and a Certified B Corporation, meaning we adhere to third party standards for prioritizing social, environmental, and community wellbeing.
 We have a history of doing well by doing good, which is supported by our flywheel: as we have grown, our product development capabilities and data have improved.
-That improved innovation grows both topline and expands margins as our innovation tends to be both market expanding and margin accretive.
-Since inception, Grove has grown rapidly and invested heavily in building out both its Grove ecommerce platform and its Grove Brands, and over this period we have operated at a loss and have an accumulated deficit of (\$537.5) million as of March 31, 2022.
-We anticipate that we will continue to incur losses in the future as we continue to invest in advertising and other strategic initiatives planned for future growth and as a result, we may need additional capital resources to fund our operations.
+Over the long term, we believe that improved innovation grows both topline and expands margins as our innovation tends to be both market expanding and margin accretive.
+Since inception, we have grown rapidly and invested heavily in building out both its Grove ecommerce platform and its Grove Brands, and over this period we have operated at a loss and have an accumulated deficit of \$572.8 million as of June 30, 2022.
+We anticipate that we will continue to incur losses in the future as we continue to invest in advertising and other strategic initiatives planned for future growth and as a result, we will need additional capital resources to fund our operations.
 Refer to Liquidity, Capital Resources and Requirements below for more information.